DIY Ladybug Garden Art

 Create the Ladybug’s Beaded Legs

 Step Two: Create the dangling legs from beads!
 Cut a long length of bead stringing wire and string a black bead onto the wire leaving a small tail.
-Thread both ends of the wire (the long and short tail) through a crimp bead and use a crimping tool or needle nose pliers to clamp down and secure the bead in place.
+Thread both ends of the wire (the long and short tail) through a crimp bead and use a crimping tool to clamp down and secure the bead in place.
+I used a needle nose pliers I had on hand (pictured below) but if I were to do this again I would probably get the actual crimping tool since this will make the crimp bead more secure.

 The next step is to add the rest of the beads and create a fun pattern.
 You will repeat this pattern on all six legs.
 Make sure to string everything over the two strands of jewelry wire until eventually the shorter strand is completely covered with beads and you just have the longer strand left.